michaelprice232/vpa-recommendations/readme.md

 cluster and then extracting the recommendations from each into a CSV format.
 Designed to be used as part of a pod rightsizing exercise whilst taking some of the toil away.

+As part of the export it also includes the current container K8s resource requests for CPU/memory and calculates a diff from the
+VPA recommendation, to allow us to see over/under provisioned workloads.
+Additionally, it checks if the resource already has an HPA configured.
+This is to see if it's eligible for the resource being switched to "auto" VPA mode (doesn't work alongside HPA's).

 Scripts:

 - `/manage-vpas`: deploys a VPA for every deployment/statefulset/daemonset resource.
 Skips if a VPA already exists for that resource